HDFGroup/hdf-rest-api/GroupOps/POST_Group.rst

 id
 ^^
-The UUID of the group the new group should be linked to.
+The UUID of the group that the new group should be linked to.
 If the UUID is not valid, the request will fail and a new group will not be created.

 name